Table of Contents

 Conclusion

 We have seen that Grafana provides a seamless way to connect to the Prometheus data source and it provides great visualization through queries.
-Try it out using the MetricFire free trial, where you can use Grafana right in our web platform.
+If you aren't sure if Prometheus is the best option, try the MetricFire free trial, where you can use Graphite and Grafana right on our web platform.
 Also, book a demo and talk to us directly.
 We're always happy to talk about your company's monitoring needs.